UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Analysis Results](./images/nisq_analyzer/impl-qpu-selection-analysis-results.png)

-Additionally, it is checked if the QPUs were re-calibrated after the analysis (marked as `OUTDATED`), changing their error rates and, thus, the compilation results might be outdated as well.
+Additionally, it is checked if the QPUs were re-calibrated after the analysis (marked as `OUTDATED`), changing their error rates and, thus, the compilation results might be outdated as well, such that a new analysis is recommended for execution.

 ### Execution Result